deliveroo/label-semver-tagger.action/README.md

-# Label SenVer Tagger
+# Label SemVer Tagger

-This action is useful when PRs with labels containing semantic versioning information have been merged.
+This action is useful when PRs with labels containing [semantic versioning](https://semver.org/) information have been merged.
 It will bump the version data appropriately, commit those changes to your `master` branch, and tag them with the appropriate (optionally component-prefixed) git tag.

 The inputs for the action allow specifying how version information is stored in your repo, and what the tags should look like.
 The defaults are listed below in the example.